Pythm/ad-ElectricalManagement/README.md

 #### Json storage
-Configure a path inclusive name 'name.json' to store a JSON file using the `json_path` as persistent data.
+To configure storage, input a path, inclusive of a name and a .json filename (e.g., '/myfolder/example.json') to store a JSON file using the `json_path` as persistent data.

 Persistent data will be updated with:
 - The maximum kWh usage for the 3 highest hours.
-- The maximum amperage that the car/charger can receive.
-This could occur when the set amperage in the charger is higher than what the car can receive, or if the charger starts low and increases output to perform a "soft start" charging.
+- The maximum amperage that the vehicle can receive.
+This could occur when the set amperage in the charger is higher than what the vehicle can receive, or if the charger starts low and increases output to perform a "soft start" charging.
+- Maximum kWh charged during one session.
-- Store heater consumptions after saving functions with hours of savings and the heater + total power in watts after finishing charging, both with the outside temperature to better calculate how many hours cars need to finish charging.
+- Heater consumptions after saving functions with hours of savings and the heater + total power in watts after finishing charging, both with the outside temperature to better calculate how many hours cars need to finish charging.

 ### Other configurations for main functions